Houdouh/modal.js/README.md

 ## Installation

 The good and old fashioned way!
+Get the css and js files from the file navigation above (min or not, as you want).

-Include the style and script as bellow:
+Then, include the style and script as bellow:

 ```html
 	<link rel="stylesheet" href="css/modal.css"/>